aquivalabs/sfdx-test-plugin/README.md

   -t, --tests=tests                                                                 comma-separated list of Apex test
                                                                                     class names or IDs and, if
                                                                                     applicable, test methods to run

+  -x, --exclude=tests                                                               comma-separated list of Apex test
+                                                                                    class names to exclude from the run

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org